PizzaTowerFanGD/naneINF-optimization-branch/InstalInstructions/Android_BMM_Installation.md

 ## Balatro Mobile Maker
 1. Download the latest exe release of Balatro Mobile Maker and run the EXE file.
 2. If Balatro is installed, BMM should be prompting you to build for Android & iOS.
-3. It should then start asking you to apply some patches, as shown below - pause here.
+3. It should then start asking you to apply some patches, like shown below - pause here.
 ![image](https://github.com/user-attachments/assets/f749c390-f743-45be-abdc-08306951dab7)
 4. You'll first need to edit the `conf.lua` file.
 This is located in a folder called `Balatro` in the directory of where your BMM EXE is located.
 ![confluafile](https://github.com/user-attachments/assets/07606796-b4ac-4747-8c38-54db2e898bd0)